 Ingredients

-Different types of sugars are also added to the recipe.
-Honey is used sometimes to add a floral note to the earthy adzuki.
+Different types of sugar are also added to the recipe.
+Honey is sometimes used to add a floral note to the earthy adzuki.
 Japanese recipes use white sugar, while Chinese ones use rock sugar instead.

-Brown sugar, while less common, provides a caramel flavour that is reminiscent of that of rock sugar (which is difficult to find).
-For this reason, we have included it in our red bean paste recipe.
+Brown sugar, while less common, provides a caramel flavour reminiscent of rock sugar (which is difficult to find).
+For this reason, we have included a mix of both in our red bean paste recipe.

 Substitute

-If you cannot find adzuki at your local Asian market (where they can commonly be found), you can try using other beans instead.
-Some of the best ones to use are kidney beans, cannellini, or black beans.
+If you cannot find adzuki at your local Asian market (where they are commonly found), you can try using other beans instead.
+Some of the best are kidney beans, cannellini, or black beans.

-However, take note that all of these will taste completely different from adzuki.
+However, note that all these will taste completely different from adzuki.
 As a result, filling made from these might not work in every recipe.
 Kidney beans are the best and closest substitute.

 However, dried adzuki ships well and can thus be ordered online without much difficulty.
 Using substitutes is not recommended as it makes the cooking process of the red bean paste much more variable.
 For example, the time taken to cook the beans might change.